 Trading precious metals futures

 If you still want to invest in just gold or silver and not some company that mines these metals, another alternative to holding coins or physical assets is trading futures.
-That is paper asset that derive price from the underlying real asset value, factoring in time decay and exceptions.
+That is a paper asset that derives price from the underlying real asset value, factoring in time decay and exceptions.
 Companies buy these en masse to hedge risks, speculators try to beat the system.

-Trading commodities needs trend analysis not natural value
+Trading commodities needs trend analysis, not natural value

 Pick up a book on trend analysis.
 People try to trade commodities and precious metals on some abstract valuation.
-This will not work, except in the long run, but ‘in the long-run we are all dead’ (John Maynard Keynes).
-Better is find a moving average trend and trade futures with exits and spots, even if hey are just mental stops.
+This will not work, except in the long run, but ‘in the long-run, we are all dead’ (John Maynard Keynes).
+Better is find a moving average trend and trade futures with exits and spots, even if they are just mental stops.
 Stan Weinstein‘s stage analysis is a good investment book on this.

 I do not speculate in this way as it is a different type of investing than equities.
 I am not saying that you cannot make money trading gold and silver, but you need a different system.
-It is also zero sum.
+It is also zero-sum.